Star Wars: Episode I – The Phantom Menace: Casting

-After Samuel L. Jackson expressed interest in appearing in a Star Wars film, he was approached by casting director Robin Gurland to play Mace Windu.
+Samuel L. Jackson expressed interest in appearing in a Star Wars film in any role, including as a Stormtrooper.
+He was approached after casting director Robin Gurland suggested Jackson to Lucas and accepted; his role was kept secret from him until his first day on set where he found out he is playing Mace Windu.
 Tupac Shakur was also considered for the role of Mace Windu.
 Ray Park, a martial arts champion with experience in gymnastics and sword fighting, was originally a member of the stunt crew.
 Stunt coordinator Nick Gillard filmed Park to demonstrate his conception of the lightsaber battles.
 Lucas and McCallum were so impressed with the test tape that they gave Park the role of Maul.
 His voice was considered "too squeaky" and was dubbed over in post-production by Peter Serafinowicz.
 Keira Knightley's parents tried to convince her not to audition, but she still sought a role since she was a Star Wars fan.
 The casting was influenced by Knightley's remarkable similarity to Natalie Portman, with Knightley admitting their mothers could not tell them apart.
 Knightley was reported to have "cried every single day" due to finding the wardrobe uncomfortable.